marksikaundi/storyApp/README.md

-# story_app formy skillshare training
+# story app for my trainings

 A new Flutter project.